battre/autocomplete-attribute-explainer/README.md

 means that we don't need to be backwards compatible.

-* **Browser behavior influenced interpretation of the spec:** Google Chrome (and possibly) other browsers did not implement the autocomplete spec correctly.
+* **Browser behavior influenced interpretation of the spec:** Google Chrome (and possibly other browsers) did not implement the autocomplete spec correctly.
   Chrome implemented a hard-coded expectation that an `address-level1` corresponds to a state and an `address-level2` corresponds to a city.
 This is an incorrect assumption.
-In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio") or boroughs ("Delegaciones") in case of Mexico City.
+In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio"), or in case of Mexico City into boroughs ("Delegaciones").
 The municipalities are again subdivided into cities ("Ciudad").
 A correct mapping according to the autocomplete spec would be:
   * Estado = `address-level1`
   * Municipio = `address-level2`
   * Ciudad = `address-level3`

-  However, because browsers did not support the concept of a Municipio and hard coded a city as `address-level2`, many websites today have annotations like the following:
+  However, because browsers did not support the concept of a Municipio and hard coded a city as `address-level2`, we have seen websites today have annotations like the following:
   ```
   <input type="text" id="estado" autocomplete="address-level1">
   <input type="text" id="municipio">